Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication

 The challenge lies in the nature of NN training reliant on backpropagation, necessitating the exploration of JSCC techniques to facilitate the exchange of feature vectors within a continuous vector space between encoders and decoders.
 Although the implementation of semantic communication through analog transceivers might appear straightforward, it faces significant compatibility issues with the prevailing digital device infrastructure.
 An alternative strategy involves encoding the entries of feature vectors at the bit level and utilizing traditional digital modulation techniques.
 However, this approach is often inefficient, diminishing the benefits associated with semantic communication.
 Therefore, for effective semantic communication within a digital context, it is essential to incorporate digital modulation into the JSCC design considerations.

 In the contemporary research landscape, innovative methods have been developed, notably the application of vector quantization (VQ) to the output feature vectors of encoders, followed by conventional digital modulation schemes (e.g., BPSK, 4QAM, 16QAM) or machine learning (ML)-based modulation utilizing a trained constellation map.
 These approaches, cited in recent studies \cite{hu2023robust, xie2023robust, tung2022deepjscc}, demonstrate robust performance within a specific modulation order.
-Yet, the goal of achieving consistent semantic communication performance across various modulation orders--—a concept termed \emph{modulation-agnostic semantic communication}\footnote{Throughout this article, the modulation techniques discussed all pertain to digital modulation, and modulation-agnostic semantic communication refers to a digital semantic communication system designed to transmit or receive information without being constrained by any specific modulation scheme.}—--requires a comprehensive suite of JSCC encoder-decoder pairs.
-In general, the optimal modulation order is contingent upon the channel environment, and maintaining this flexibility is often inefficient in terms of learning and hardware costs, including memory usage.
+Yet, the goal of achieving consistent semantic communication performance across various modulation orders--—a concept termed \emph{modulation-agnostic semantic communication}\footnote{Throughout the article, the modulation techniques discussed all pertain to digital modulation, and modulation-agnostic semantic communication refers to a digital semantic communication system designed to transmit or receive information without being constrained by any specific modulation scheme.}—--requires a comprehensive suite of JSCC encoder-decoder pairs, as depicted in the blue boxes of Fig. \ref{fig:Introduction}(a).
+This approach can certainly optimize the task performance under varying channel conditions, which is a core objective of consistent semantic communication, as the optimal modulation order is typically dependent on the channel environment.
+However, maintaining such flexibility is often inefficient in terms of learning and hardware costs, including memory usage.
 Consequently, the pursuit of a universal framework capable of operating seamlessly across different modulation orders remains crucial for enhancing efficiency.